• Home

 How to Get to Tainan from Taipei

-The Taiwan High-Speed Rail (or THSR) has dozens of trains daily from Taipei City to Tainan.
-Trains depart every 30-40 minutes from Taipei Main Station, and it’s also possible to catch a train at Nangang (north of the main station) or Banqiao (south of the main station) in Taipei.
+The Taiwan High-Speed Rail (or THSR) has dozens of trains between the two cities, departing every 30-40 minutes from Taipei Main Station.
+It’s also possible to catch a train at Nangang (north of the main station) or Banqiao (south of the main station) in Taipei.
 However, since Taipei Main Station is the central transport hub in Taipei, let’s stick to that as our starting point.

 The first train leaves Taipei Main Station for Tainan HSR Station at 6:26 am, and the last one is at 10:16 pm.
-Tickets generally cost NTD 1350 for a reserved seat and NTD 1305 for non-reserved seats.
-Business-class tickets are also available and cost NTD 2230 for a seat.
-Unless you need a bit of extra legroom, there’s really no need to splurge on a business class seat, as the regular seats are just as nice and comfortable.
+Tickets generally cost TWD 1350 for a reserved seat and TWD 1305 for non-reserved seats.
+Business-class tickets are also available at TWD 2230.
+Unless you need a bit of extra legroom, there’s really no need to splurge on a business class seat — the regular seats are just as nice and comfortable!

 If you’re traveling on weekends or during special holidays it’s a good idea to grab HSR tickets (only available to tourists) in advance because reserved seats fill up quickly.
-And since each train only has three cars (Car 10-12) dedicated to non-reserved seats, getting a seat is not always guaranteed.
-Alternatively, you can also pre-book tickets online via the THSR website (up to 28 days in advance) or buy them in person at any HSR station across the island.
+And since each train only has three cars (Car 10-12) dedicated to non-reserved seats, getting one is not always guaranteed.
+You can also pre-book tickets online via the THSR website (up to 28 days in advance) or buy them in person at any HSR station across the island.

 Klook.com

-• Taxi: There are plenty of taxis at Exit 3 of the HSR Station.
+• Taxi: There are plenty of taxis at Exit 3 of the station.
 A ride to the downtown area costs roughly TWD 400-500 and takes about 30 minutes.

 • TSHR Shuttle Bus: Another option is to take the free THSR Shuttle Bus.
 Buses H31 and H62 both travel to downtown Tainan and depart from Exit 2.

-• Train: Shalun Station (TRA) is located next to the HSR station and has frequent trains to Tainan Train Station.
-The ride takes roughly 30 minutes and only costs NTD 25.
+• Train: Shalun Station (TRA) is located next to the HSR station and has frequent trains to Tainan’s main train station.
+The ride takes roughly 30 minutes and only costs TWD 25.
 Access the station either via Exit 1 or Exit 2.

 taipei to tainan train